 Parks and open space were central to the 1909 Plan of Chicago.
 Daniel Burnham's vision helped to preserve open corridors of land—our parks, forest preserves, and the lakefront; contributing immeasurably to the welfare of our residents.
 Today, the region has about 50,000 acres of recreational open space or parks and about 250,000 acres of conservation open space.
 Yet Burnham's network of open space remains a work in progress.

 Our region has expanded over the last 100 years, however, the corridors of open space Burnham envisioned have not kept pace.
-The GO TO 2040 plan recommends that the region make significant, criteria-based investments in parks and open space—providing more parks in developed areas, preserving the region's most important natural areas, and providing functional connections between parks and preserves by using the green infrastructure network as a design concept.
+The ON TO 2050 plan recommends that the region make significant, criteria-based investments in parks and open space—providing more parks in developed areas, preserving the region's most important natural areas, and providing functional connections between parks and preserves by using the green infrastructure network as a design concept.

 More about Open Space